chuazy94/zy_blog_2/_posts/2021-06-07-euros-prediction.md

 ## Methodology

 Our methodology is very loosely based on analysing the most recent performances of individual teams across the international friendlies, World Cup qualifiers and Nations League competition.
-Metrics used to analyse performances are Expected Goals (xG) and Expected Goals Against (xGA). xG values were kindly provided by <a href="https://footystats.org/">footystats.org</a>.
-While xG is used to determine the team's offensive capabilities based on shot quality, xGA is helps to rate their defensive capabilities by considering the opponent's xG (aka the quality of shots conceded).
+Metrics used to analyse performances are Expected Goals (xG) and Expected Goals Against (xGA). xG values were kindly provided by <a href="https://footystats.org/">footystats.org</a>. xG is used to determine the team's offensive capabilities based on shot quality.
+As mentioned in my earlier posts, they are a regression model that measures the quality of a shot based on features such as distance to goal, angle of shot, number of defenders between shots and goal etc. xGA helps to rate their defensive capabilities by considering the opponent's xG (aka the quality of shots conceded).
 In simple terms, a higher xG relates to a better offensive output while a lower xGA is a stronger defensive display.

 We then analysed the performance of the xG model in relation to the actual result.
 This helps to identify not only the reliance of the xG model, but more importantly how clinical the teams are in attack.
 The following were the results we got: